 Is a Perfect Pitch Essential for Musicians?

-If that’s your goal, there is another ability you should master: a relative pitch.
+Perfect pitch is not essential for musicians.
+Musicians should try their best to master master relative pitch.
 This other important skill implies that you can identify the relationships between notes and tones.
 For example, you might not be able to name a pitch, but you could identify the interval between two notes.
 You might not be able to name the key of a song, but you could easily identify the chord progressions.

 The good news is ear training, essential to develop your relative pitch, can also help you develop a pseudo-perfect pitch.
 Two birds with one stone!